hrubanj/webpage/_posts/2024-03-18-controlling-home-power-plant-with-ai-part-2.markdown

 Our goal is to decide when these switches should be on for several future time periods.
 The `allow_selling_to_grid` switch is a simple rule-based one.
 It is true if the selling price is positive.
-When the selling price is negative, it ensures that we are rather dumping the excess energy than selling it for a loss.
+When the selling price is negative or zero, it ensures that we are rather dumping the excess energy than selling it for a loss.

 We can express a cost function using the above variables, buying and selling prices, consumption, and solar power production.
 Then, we impose constraints on the variables, e.g. that we cannot charge battery to more than its maximum capacity.
-Summing cost for all periods will give us the total cost.
+Summing cost for all periods will give us the total cost–a so-called loss functions.
 We want to minimize it.

-Having formalized the problem, we can plug it into linear programming solver, and let it pick the best values for us.
+Having formalized the problem, we can plug it into linear programming solver.
-We opted for Google OR-Tools, as it is free, and it has a Python API.
+We opted for [Google OR-Tools](https://developers.google.com/optimization), as they are well-known and documented.
+Also, previous version of our system was in Python, and OR-Tools has a Python API.
+So, it was easy to integrate.
-The full optimization code is thus quite concise.
+The full optimization code is quite concise.
+This is all there is to it:
 ```python
 def optimize(config: OptimizationConfig) -> OptimizationResult:
     solver = pywraplp.Solver.CreateSolver("SCIP")